wk642/google-authentication/README.md

 export default App
 ```

   At this point you should see the Google login button and when you click on it, it should allow you to login and it will display your credentials info in your console.
 However, it does not display the name, email etc, because it is in a json formatt inside `credentials`

+32. To see credentials at the top of your login page under `import { GoogleLogin } from "@react-oauth/google";` add `import { jwtDecode } from "jwt-decode";`

+33. To log it in the console, add           `console.log(jwtDecode(loginInfo.credential));`
+ under `console.log(loginInfo);` in onSuccess.

+34. Now when you login, you'll be able to see all the credential information.